Electron100/butane/docs/getting-started.md

 ```

 `filter!` creates a `butane::query::BoolExpr`, but does so in a more
-ergonomic and typesafe manner.
+ergonomic and type-safe manner.
 If we had a typo and wrote
 `query!(Post, publish == true)` ("publish" instead of "published") we'd get a compiler error.